apyrkh/i10n-manager/README.md

 ## Getting started

-In common case localization manager is used to get a text or a parameterized text by the `code`.
+In common case localization manager is used to get a text or a parameterized text by the code.

 ### Bundle